com-lihaoyi/utest/readme.md

 println(results.leaves.count(_.value.isSuccess)) // 3
 ```

-The example above demonstrates a subtlety of how utest suites are run: despite all the tests being able to refer to the same lexically-scoped value `x`, each tests modifications to `x` happen entirely independently of the others, allowing all three of the leaf-tests to pass.
+The example above demonstrates a subtlety of how uTest suites are run: despite all the tests being able to refer to the same lexically-scoped value `x`, each tests modifications to `x` happen entirely independently of the others, allowing all three of the leaf-tests to pass.
 This allows you to easily place re-usable fixtures anywhere convenient within the test tree.

 If you want to create a shared resource that is lazily initialized when needed in one of the tests and used throughout them, simply make it a `lazy val` outside the `TestSuite{ ... }` block.